Your pet wants you to read our newsletter. (Then give them a treat.)

 But when training your dog to perform a new skill, you need to pull out all the stops.
-Small, strong-smelling, easily-serveable high-value rewards are the best dog training treats.
+Small, strong-smelling, easily-servable high-value rewards are the best dog training treats.
 High-value treats are generally meaty…and stinky.
 They should make your dog drool.
-Dogs experience the world through their noses — 33% of a dog’s brain is dedicated to interpreting odors — so the smellier the treat, the better.
+Dogs experience the world through their noses — 33 percent of a dog’s brain is dedicated to interpreting odors — so the smellier the treat, the better.

-“If you have a dog that’s overly excited, wants to greet everyone, and you’re fighting to get their attention, then yeah, you should try hotdogs — break them up before a training session so you’ve got small pieces on hand,” says Novack.
+“If you have a dog that’s overly excited, wants to greet everyone, and you’re fighting to get their attention, then yeah, you should try hot dogs — break them up before a training session so you’ve got small pieces on hand,” Novack says.
 “And remember, just like us, dogs tire of the same treats if they’re given often enough.
 The more variety you can provide your pup, the more interested they will be in learning new things.”

 Btw, our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.
 (We’ve got a lot of toys to buy over here, you know?)